|Rare Book & Manuscript Library|

 The following boxes are located off-site: 2-573.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 Permission to publish material from the collection must be requested from the Curator of Manuscripts/University Archivist, Rare Book and Manuscript Library (RBML).
 The RBML approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Edwin H. Armstrong Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Selected Related Material-- at Columbia

 James Laurence Fly Papers 1920-1977, Rare Book and Manuscript Library, Columbia University Libraries

 Michael Idvorsky Pupin Papers 1800-1995, Rare Book and Manuscript Library, Columbia University Libraries

 Archived Web Site of the Armstrong Memorial Research Foundation, 2013-present, Columbia University Libraries

 George H. Clark Radioana Collection, c.
 1880-1950, Archives Center, National Museum of American History, Smithsonian Institution, Washington, DC